Infection prevention and control for COVID-19: Interim guidance for acute healthcare settings

 - Staff should be educated that patient masking is just one layer of protection aimed at reducing overall transmission of COVID-19 within acute healthcare facilities, and that an individual patient’s inability to mask should in no way affect the care that they provide

-- All staff, visitors, and patients who are asked to wear a mask should be informed about the importance of performing hand hygiene prior to putting on, and after removing or touching their mask, to reduce the risk of self-contamination, and on clean handling and storage of any masks that are expected to be re-worn
+- All staff, visitors, and patients who are asked to wear a mask should be informed about the importance of performing hand hygiene prior to putting on, and after removing or touching their mask, to reduce the risk of self-contamination, and on clean handling and storage of masks.
+Communication should be accessible and multilingual as required

 - They should also be informed about the steps for proper hand hygiene, and be provided with access to a dedicated hand hygiene sink with soap or alcohol-based hand rub (ABHR), and a no-touch waste receptacle for proper disposal of the mask.
 It should be emphasized that wearing a mask does not lessen the need to adhere to other measures to reduce transmission, such as physical distancing